Requirement Analysis Techniques for Web Apps

 This approach will help you accommodate newly introduced business logic or some customization requests that may need some architectural component changes.
 Yes, it’s very much possible to accommodate such needs with modular development.

-If you are not sure, give modular development approach a serious shot.
-Include it into your requirement analysis techniques and development methodology.
+If you are not sure, give a modular development approach a serious shot.
+Include it in your requirement analysis techniques and development methodology.
 You will love it.

 A proper requirement analysis kind of guarantees you the successful project execution.
-This article explains some of the worth noting requirement analysis techniques you may consider applying while working on a mid to large scale projects.
-The modular development is also approach is also worth considering in case you are not using the Agile method.
-Feel free to comment in case of any doubts or quires.
+This article explains some of the worth noting requirement analysis techniques you may consider applying while working on mid to large scale projects.
+The modular development approach is also worth considering in case you are not using the Agile method.
+Feel free to comment in case of any doubts or queries.